The 5 Essential Outlet Tests Every Homeowner Should Know How to Do

 Ever wonder if power is actually reaching an outlet?
 The voltage reading on a multitester or multimeter can tell you.
-Properly used, your multimeter also can tell you whether the white and black wires are reversed, whether the receptacle is properly grounded, and which cable entering the box feeds power to the outlet.
+When properly used, a multimeter also can tell you whether the white and black wires are reversed, whether the receptacle is properly grounded, and which cable entering the box feeds power to the outlet.
 If you don't have a multimeter, you can use a voltage detector in place of the voltmeter and a continuity tester in place of the ohmmeter.
-If a problem arises, usually you can diagnose it by running only one or two of the following tests.
+If a problem arises with an electrical receptacle in your home, you can usually diagnose it by running one of these outlet tests.

 Editor's Tip: You conduct most of these tests with the power on, so work carefully.
 To be safe, hold both meter probes in the same hand so that a shock doesn't pass through your body.

 Set a multimeter to measure voltage.
-Insert a probe into each slot to measure the line voltage.
+Insert a probe into each slot and read the line voltage measurement.
 A properly working outlet gives a reading of 110 to 120 volts.
 If there is no reading, check the wiring and the outlet.

 A properly grounded outlet registers voltage when one probe of a voltage detector is inserted into the small outlet slot and the other probe is placed on the receptacle's center screw.
-If the light fails to light, the outlet is not properly grounded.
-Conduct a polarity test.
+If the light fails to turn on, the outlet is not properly grounded and you should conduct a polarity test.

 When two cables enter a box, one leads to the breaker or fuse box; the other carries power to other devices on the circuit.
 To determine which is the hot cable, turn off the power, disconnect the outlet, and place caps on all the wires except one black one.
 Turn the power back on, and touch a probe to the ground wire or the box and the other probe to the black wire.
 If you get a reading, it is the hot wire.
 If not, it is the wire leading to the other devices.
 To double-check, turn off the power, move the cap from one black wire to the other, turn the power back on, and test the uncapped wire.